ishachinniah-hds/chatbot/README.md

 ## Monitoring with OpenLit
-The Project integrates [OpenLit](https://github.com/openlit/openlit) to get insights into the AI application's performance, behavior, and identify areas of improvement.
+The Project integrates [OpenLit](https://github.com/openlit/openlit) to get insights into the AI application's performance, behavior, and identify areas for improvement.
 The openlit SDK installation and initialization is completed within the app.py file and requirement.txt file.
 The following steps are required to deploy and visualize the OpenLit Stack:

 ### Deploy OpenLIT Stack
 Git Clone OpenLIT Repository